NABARD Grade A Syllabus 2025 - Check & Download Subject Wise Exam Pattern

 NABARD Grade A Marking Scheme

-NABARD Grade A Phase 1 will have objective-type questions and will carry a total of 200 marks.
-NABARD Grade A Phase 2 will also consist of two papers.
-Paper 1 will be a Descriptive English Test carrying 100 marks, and Paper 2 will be on Economic and Social Issues and Agriculture & Rural Development (Objective + Descriptive) type, also carrying 100 marks.
-Therefore, it is important to know the NABARD Grade A marking scheme provided below.
+NABARD Grade A Phase 1 will contain objective-type questions worth 200 points.
+NABARD Grade A Phase 2 will also include two papers.
+Paper 1 will be a 100-mark Descriptive English Test, and Paper 2 will be of the Objective + Descriptive kind on Economic and Social Issues and Agriculture & Rural Development.
+As a result, it is critical to understand the NABARD marking scheme outlined below.

 NABARD Grade A Marking Scheme